We are pleased to offer the following programs in an on-demand streaming video format for viewing at your convenience.

 - Now, click on the button in the bottom right-hand side of the video screen

 Do I need to download the program materials to participate in the program?

-Our streaming video programs are designed to be educational and entertaining without the need for supplemental materials.
-Friends in Liberty does have an Educator's Supplement and some video topics are explored further with hands-on distance learning classes for students.
+Our streaming video programs are designed to be educational and entertaining without the need for supplemental materials, but some are provided to expand the subject for you.
+Plus, some video topics are explored further with hands-on distance learning classes for students.